 Our grants enable young people in London, particularly those from disadvantaged or low income backgrounds, to access educational opportunities.

-We work across 14 boroughs in Inner London: Camden, Greenwich, Hackney, Hammersmith and Fulham, Islington, Kensington & Chelsea, Lambeth, Lewisham, Newham, Southwark, Tower Hamlets, Wandsworth, Westminster and the City of London.
+We provide funding for young people under 25 years of age across the 14 boroughs of Inner London: Camden, Greenwich, Hackney, Hammersmith and Fulham, Islington, Kensington & Chelsea, Lambeth, Lewisham, Newham, Southwark, Tower Hamlets, Wandsworth, Westminster and the City of London.

 Our grant making priorities: